 Adtoniq for Google Analytics

 *This product is currently available for WordPress or WordPress VIP.
-If you are interested in acquiring Adtoniq for Google Analytics for a different CMS, contact us for information on how to get started.
-Adtoniq for Google Analytics will soon be available for all major CMSs, such as Drupal, Joomla, Big Commerce, Magento, Adobe Experience Manager, and Java
+If you are running VIP, please contact us, as VIP has different implementation procedures.
+If you are interested in acquiring Adtoniq for Google Analytics for a different CMS (content management system), please contact us for information on how to get started.
+Adtoniq TruBlock will be available for all major CMS’s, such as Drupal, Joomla, Magento, Adobe Experience Manager and custom CMS platforms built with Java, PHP, and Ruby.

 Adtoniq For Google Analytics allows WordPress sites to make full use of Google Analytics even with their blocked audience, and also allows customers to segment their audience into blocked and non-blocked users.